IBAnimatable/IBAnimatable/README.md

 1. Open IBAnimatableApp.xcodeproj
 2. Select IBAnimatable Framework scheme and build it with `Command + b`
-3. Select IBAnimatable.playground, select one page in Swift playground, then click on "Assistant editor" button to split the playground.
+3. Select IBAnimatable.playground, choose one page in Swift playground, then click on "Assistant editor" button to split the playground.
 After that, select "Timeline" on the top of right-hand side to preview the animation.
 We can use Xcode menu "Editor" -> "Execute" to re-run the playground.

 ## How to animate programmatically
 As you saw above, we can prototype an App fully in Interface Builder without a single line of code, but `IBAnimatable` also provides APIs to let us fully control the UI and animations. `IBAnimatable` provides simple APIs like `pop()`.
-We can simply call them in one line.
+We can easily call them in one line.

 ```swift
 view.pop() // pop animation for the view